davidtchiu/davidtchiu.github.io/teaching/cs161/lab3.stomach/index.md

   System.out.println(s.toString());
   System.out.println();

-  // Let's see how much food remains in our stomach int a = s.getAmountFood();
+  int a = s.getAmountFood();
   System.out.println("We still have " + a + " units of food in our stomach");